TheDesignium/cdk-log-notifier/README.md

 ### How can I customize the Slack bot icon or name?

 You can set at [Slack App setting page](https://api.slack.com/apps), or Incoming Webhook configuration page if you use [Legacy Incoming Webhook](https://api.slack.com/legacy/custom-integrations/incoming-webhooks).

+### No support for other languages than TypeScript?

+I'm not familiar with [jsii](https://github.com/aws/jsii) so I leave it for now.
+Contribution is welcome.